-The last time I won a contest was when I was six years old.
+The last time I won a contest was when I was six.
 I colored something, Mom sent it in, and months later, long after I’d forgotten about any contest, I got a box of 64 crayons in the mail; the kind of box with the built-in sharpener and the staggered stadium-seating for all 64 crisp, fragrant, pointy, pristine crayons.
 Because I was a careful child who grew into a careful adult, and because I have what may be a slightly pathological tendency to grasp and never let go, I actually still own many of those crayons.
-They are joined by newer additions, but they all live in a plastic bin that served my Teenager well, and now my Toddler (although he prefers messier markers with the removable tops he can throw under the refrigerator).
+They are joined by newer additions, but they all live in a plastic bin that served my Teenager well, and now my Toddler.

 By Afikomen time at our seders, we’ve lost most kids to the lure of, well, pretty much anything except what is still going on at the table.
 They’ve sung, they’ve dipped, they’ve wiped their horseradish noses, they’ve dressed in costume, they’ve thrown ping-pong ball hail and rubber skeletons, they’ve eaten, and now they are done.
 Full of cheer and chocolate, why should they come back and sit down?
 No, aside from trying to sneak wine while our backs are turned, the seder is over for everyone below the age of 17.
 But here’s where rabbinic wisdom actually works: the seder is not over, and it cannot be over until the kids find the Afikomen.
 A seder is, at heart, a pedagogical enterprise: a teaching tool, and the ransoming of the Afikomen is a particularly brilliant bit of the syllabus.
 This deal to exchange a broken matzah for the resumption and eventual end of a seder may be motivation enough, but I like to add a treasure hunt to up the ante.
 And, if I can plan a decent one despite a decided lack of sequential thinking ability, anyone can (it is very much like math, the orchestration of a treasure hunt).